yoasif/yoasif.github.io/_posts/2025-06-16-mozilla-turns-firefox-away-from-open-source-towards-spyware-firefox-labs-now-requires-data-collection.markdown

 </figure>
 </p>

 **Note:** I've gotten a lot of feedback on the idea that Mozilla is moving away from open source.
-I wrote up a small [update](#note) with some additional thoughts -- I want to be clear that while I believe the addition of Terms and feature-gating of features to Firefox are moves away from the spirit of open source, I agree with everyone who has pointed out that Firefox remains open source.
+I wrote up a small [update](#note) with some additional thoughts -- I want to be clear that while I believe the addition of Terms and feature-gating of features behind telemetry are moves away from the spirit of open source, I agree with everyone who has pointed out that Firefox remains open source.

 Hope you enjoyed the post!